 We have revamped our Intermediate level course to incorporate some of our old “Lifeskills” class material, plus Heel on the left, and some of our CGC class material!
 We have created a true mid-level course to prepare you for our Urban dog/Lifeskills, out and about” OR Advanced AKC CGC and CGC –A level classes!
 Lots of work with duration, distraction and distance as well as getting your dog to do things without rewards present!
 I think you will be pleased with the result!

 $149 for 6 weeks includes the cost of CGC testing

-Mid-level course to address distractions with commands and walking in heel position, go to bed, as well as prepare you for Advanced AKC CGC and CGC –A, Focus, Rally or Growly level classes!
+Mid-level course to address distractions with commands and walking in heel position, go to bed (matt), as well as prepare you for Advanced AKC CGC and CGC –A, Focus, Rally or Growly level classes!
 We teach Heel on the left (with a stop sit), CGC prep. material, go to your bed, and stand on command.
 Lots of work with duration, distraction and distance as well as getting your dog to do things without rewards present!
+Focus and paying attention review.
 We also practice with your dog being away from you (3 minute separation with a stranger).
 It is harder than it sounds!

 CGC TEST REQUIREMENTS: